SumoLogic/sumologic-documentation/docs/csa/introduction-to-csa.md

 * Built-in machine learning to help detect anomalies
 * Multi-cloud, hybrid cloud, and full stack security visibility

-These tools can help you and your SOC team identify, prevent, and dispatch threats.
+These tools can help you and your SOC team detect, investigate, and respond to threats.

 ## Explore Sumo Logic security features